 CBP Announces Measures to Facilitate Upcoming Thanksgiving Holiday Traffic at the Laredo Port of Entry

-CBP in collaboration with the Outlet Shoppes at Laredo has implemented a Mobile Enrollment Center for issuance of I-94 tourist permits.
-The Mobile Enrollment Center will be available during Thanksgiving weekend from 10 a.m. to 7 p.m.
-The Mobile Enrollment Center is located in the second floor of the food court area of the Outlet Shoppes at Laredo.
+CBP, in collaboration with the Outlet Shoppes at Laredo, has implemented a Mobile Enrollment Center for issuance of I-94 tourist permits.
+The Mobile Enrollment Center will be available during Thanksgiving week from 10 a.m. to 6 p.m.
+The Mobile Enrollment Center is located in the second floor of the Outlet Shoppes at Laredo near the Nike store.

-In close coordination with the Government of Mexico and the City of Laredo, the designated lane, which is designed for local cross border traffic that does not require tourist permits or other benefits, will be available from Nov.
-21-25.
-The designated lane, which runs the full length of the Juarez-Lincoln International Bridge and fans out to three primary inspection booths, has cement barriers to indicate their location to local commuters and to ensure that daily local traffic is being processed in a timely manner.
-CBP encourages daily border crossers to utilize these assigned lanes which are located on the three Westernmost lanes of the Juarez-Lincoln Bridge.
+In close coordination with the Government of Mexico and the City of Laredo, the designated lane, which is designed for local cross border traffic that does not require tourist permits or other benefits, will be available during Thanksgiving week.
+The designated lane, which runs the full length of the Juarez-Lincoln International Bridge, fans out to multiple primary inspection booths.
+CBP encourages daily border crossers to utilize these assigned lanes, which are located within the Easternmost lanes of the Juarez-Lincoln Bridge.

 CBP also encourages travelers to obtain and utilize radio-frequency identification technology (RFID)-equipped travel documents such as U.S. passport cards and the newer versions (i.e. since 2011) of the border crossing card and resident alien card so that they can utilize Ready Lanes.
 Processing in Ready Lanes is 20 percent faster than normal lanes and provide a time savings of up to 20 seconds per vehicle.
 CBP encourages travelers to obtain RFID entry documents to use Ready Lanes and enroll in trusted traveler programs.